iamanders/php18/README.md

 # php18
-Simple PHP class for translating multiple language projects
+PHP class for working with multi language projects

 ## Features